hernad/harbour/README.md

 #### 1.5.2 CUI (character user interface) applications

 Harbour is great for building data-entry CUI applications.
-These applications are robust, effective and **supperior** in many use cases over GUI applications.
+These applications are robust, effective and **superior** in many use cases over GUI applications.
 Harbour is top-notch tool for building these kind of applications.

 #### 1.5.3. built-in xBase Data manipulation